Cation-DNA outer sphere coordination in DNA polymorphism: Counterion-DNA coordination in the A- and C- complexes

 Figures \ref{fig-coord-compl-P}, \ref{fig-coord-compl-Maj}, \ref{fig-coord-compl-O6-Dir}, and \ref{fig-coord-compl-O4cross} visualize typical DNA binding modes for some ionophores.

-From the middle part of Figure~\ref{fig-pockets-eth-meth} one can see that the main contribution to the formation of the complexes is made by the ions located between DNA strands: in ionophore P-cross for the A-complex and in ionophore O4'-cross for the C-complex.
-These ionophores appear only when the DNA molecule takes the corresponding form: A or C(B).
-In both the cases, narrowing of the respective groove is necessary: the major groove for the A complex and the minor groove for the C complex.
-As we have already seen (see Section~\ref{section-WHAM-U}), without ions at these positions, the corresponding complexes in the alcohol solutions do not exist.
+From the middle part of Figure~\ref{fig-pockets-eth-meth} (and Tables \ref{table-pockets-energies-A} and \ref{table-pockets-energies-C} in Section~\ref{section-Methods-U}) one can see that the main contribution to the formation of the complexes is made by the ions located between DNA strands.
+Among them, the main ionophores are P-cross for the A-complex and O4'-cross for the C-complex.
+These ionophores appear only when the DNA molecule takes the corresponding form: A or C. In both the cases, narrowing of the respective groove is necessary: the major groove for the A complex and the minor groove for the C complex.
+As we have already seen (see Section~\ref{section-ion-DNA-coordination-in-stability}), without ions at these positions, the corresponding complexes in the alcohol solutions do not exist.

 In addition, sequence-specific ionophores located near guanine bases N7-Dir and Maj-Slv (Figure~\ref{fig-coord-compl-Maj}) may also play a role in stabilizing the A-complex.
 The potential energy of the ion in these positions is lower in the A-complex than in the C-complex, due to the proximity of the phosphates to the ion in the narrow major groove in the A form.
 The existence of the ionophores N7-Dir and Maj-Slv may be responsible for the well-known 'A-phility'{} of the DNA sequences with a high content of G:C pairs.
 Ions in these ionophores are almost always in outer sphere contact with phosphates, usually through a water molecule bridging neighboring phosphates of one strand in the A-complex (see Figure~\ref{fig-coord-compl-Maj}).